Bar chart

 Sort order

-Bar charts are automatically sorted alphabetically by their categories (x-axis ascending).
-This can be changed using the Sort order parameter.
+Bar charts are automatically sorted alphabetically by their categories (X-axis ascending).
+You can change the sort order using the Sort order parameter.
 The following sort options are available for bar charts:

 • X-axis ascending—Categories are arranged alphabetically from left to right.
 If the chart is rotated, the categories are arranged alphabetically from top to bottom.